d3/d3-transition/README.md

 <a name="transition_tween" href="#transition_tween">#</a> <i>transition</i>.<b>tween</b>(<i>name</i>[, <i>value</i>])

 For each selected element, creates a tween with the specified *name* with the specified *value* function.
 The *value* must be specified as a function that returns a function.
 When the transition starts, the *value* function is evaluated for each selected element, in order, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 The returned function is then invoked for each frame of the transition, in order, being passed the [eased](#transition_ease) time *t*, typically in the range [0, 1].
+If the specified *value* is null, removes the previously-assigned tween of the specified *name*, if any.

 For example, to interpolate the fill attribute to blue, like [*transition*.attr](#transition_attr):